hcigroupkonstanz/STREAM/README.md

 	</strong>
 </p>
 ![STREAM combines spatially-aware tablets with augmented reality head-mounted displays for visual data analysis.
-Users can interact with 3D visualizations through a multimodal interaction concept, allowing for fluid interaction with the visualizations.](/stream.jpg?raw=true "STREAM combines spatially-aware tablets with augmented reality head-mounted displays for visual data analysis.
-Users can interact with 3D visualizations through a multimodal interaction concept, allowing for fluid interaction with the visualizations.")
+Users can interact with 3D visualizations through a multimodal interaction concept, allowing for fluid interaction with the visualizations.](https://github.com/hcigroupkonstanz/STREAM/blob/master/stream.jpg?raw=true)

 This is the code repository of the CHI'21 publication: